Peculiarities of managing patients with CVD against the background of metabolic syndrome and diabetes mellitus

 Data on the clinical efficacy of Mexidol in CIM

-Tyrenko Vadim Vitalievich - Doctor of Medical Sciences, Professor, Head of the Department of Faculty Therapy of the S.M.
-Kirov Military Medical Academy, Chief Cardiologist of the Ministry of Defense of the Russian Federation, Chief Pulmonologist-Therapist of the Health Committee of the Government of St. Petersburg
+Vadim Vitalievich Tyrenko , Doctor of Medical Sciences, Professor, Head of the Department of Faculty Therapy at the S.M.
+Kirov Military Medical Academy, Chief Cardiologist of the Russian Ministry of Defense, Chief Pulmonologist of the Health Committee of the Government of St. Petersburg

 Announcement:

 In this episode of the program "Interdisciplinary Academy.
-Neurology" experts in the field of neurology and cardiology - Evgeniya Viktorovna Yekusheva and Vadim Vitalievich Tyrenko - discuss a relevant topic: management of patients with cerebrovascular diseases (CVD) against the background of metabolic syndrome and diabetes mellitus.
+Neurology," neurology and cardiology experts Evgeniya Viktorovna Yekusheva and Vadim Vitalyevich Tyrenko discuss a pressing topic: managing patients with cerebrovascular diseases (CVD) associated with metabolic syndrome and diabetes.

 Metabolic syndrome: a global problem